 - Mirrors that are free-hanging

-- Pets and pet-related items such as dog houses, aquariums, bird cages
+- Pets and item made for them, such as dog houses and bird cages

 - Indoor plants

 - Portable fans and heaters

 If a former owner leaves behind any belongings that are not fixtures, the lender will seize those items.
 If the lender has to store them, the former owner could be charged for the cost to rent a storage unit.

 It should go without saying, but it's never allowed to spray paint the walls or windows with graphic images or tag the home in any other way.
 In some extreme cases, former owners have been known to turn on the water faucets and plug up the drains before they leave.

 People who vandalize a home they are losing are not harming the bank by their bitter actions.
 Instead, they are harming the next people who move in, who have pinched, saved, and worked hard to buy a home priced at the bottom of the market, "as is."

 Of course, not only are the vandals harming the new owners, but people who trash their homes are also hurting themselves, as vandalism is against the law.

 The Backlash From Vandalizing or Stripping a Foreclosed Home